 Causes of reduced saliva (or dry mouth syndrome) may include:

-- Medications – some can affect your salivary glands and reduce the amount of saliva that they can make, leading to a dry mouth.
+- medications – some can affect your salivary glands and reduce the amount of saliva that they can make, leading to a dry mouth

-- Dehydration – working in a dry environment and not rehydrating often enough can lead to a decrease in saliva production.
-Also, excessive intake of caffeine found in coffee, tea, chocolate and cola drinks can reduce fluid levels in the body and reduce saliva.
+- dehydration – working in a dry environment and not rehydrating often enough can lead to a decrease in saliva production.
+Also, excessive intake of caffeine found in coffee, tea, chocolate and cola drinks can reduce fluid levels in the body and reduce saliva

-- Some specific diseases or conditions can affect the saliva glands, such as Sjogren's syndrome.
+- some specific diseases or conditions can affect the saliva glands, such as Sjogren's syndrome.

 Treatment for dental erosion

 The lost surface of the tooth may need to be replaced with filling materials or crowns.
-It is important to visit your dental professional regularly so that they can identify it early, determine the cause, and then work with you to develop strategies to prevent further dental erosion and tooth wear.
+It is important to visit your dental professional regularly so that they can identify dental erosion early, determine the cause, and then work with you to develop strategies to prevent further dental erosion and tooth wear.